 - Evidence of epidurals, nerve blocks, nerve burning, trigger point injections, or injections performed under fluoroscopy;

 - Notes from physical medical examinations and doctor visits;

 - Treatment records, including notes from physical therapy, medications, and other remedies pursued;

-- Records showing your health condition has not improved despite following physician-recommended treatments.
+- Records show your health condition has not improved despite following physician-recommended treatments.

-It is important to treat with a doctor that knows how to administer the proper diagnostic testing as objective testing is so essential in all neck disability claims.
-Positive findings on all test results may not be required to be approved for benefits, but a claim may be more challenging if the objective testing does not document any abnormalities.
-Some long-term disability policies may go so far as to specifically require positive findings of radiculopathy or myelopathy in order to receive benefits after the first 24 months of payments.
+Treating with a doctor who knows how to administer the proper diagnostic testing is critical, as objective testing is essential in all neck disability claims.
+Positive findings on all test results may not be required to be approved for benefits.
+Still, a claim may be more challenging if the objective testing does not document abnormalities.
+Some long-term disability policies may go so far as to specifically require positive findings of radiculopathy or myelopathy to receive benefits after the first 24 months of payments.

 Work With an Experienced Disability Attorney

 Nick Ortiz is a national long-term disability attorney who has handled hundreds of disability claims related to neck pain and has an in-depth understanding of cervical spine disorders.
 We know that there are a large number of claimants who may have relatively normal objective test findings yet still have debilitating pain.

 Regardless of the specific disorder causing your pain, if you cannot work due to cervical spine problems or chronic neck pain, we will fight to get you the disability benefits you deserve.
 Our firm has the experience needed to help you meet the definition of disability in your disability insurance policy or a Social Security Disability listing to get the benefits you deserve.